-“It's not enough to just be ‘local': our estate malt needed to surpass all malt in consistency, quality, and uniqueness"
+“It's not enough to just be ‘local': our estate malt needed to surpass all malt in quality, uniqueness, and flavor"

 The practice of malting grain for its use in beer and spirits reaches back into ancient history, and is a tradition bound to America’s identity.
 Did you know that Samuel Adams worked in his family’s malthouse, not as a brewer?

 Some of the world's most sought-after malt is still produced the same way Sam Adams would have crafted his centuries ago.
 Commonly referred to as “floor-malt,” grain is soaked in water for up to 48 hours and spread over a cement floor to an even depth of 4-8”.
 The grain is turned by hand every 12-16 hours so that the heat generated from the growing barley does not kill the grain.
 After the main shoot, or acrospire, has grown the length of the grain, the entire batch is dried in a kiln and then roasted to stop the grain from growing, dry the grain, and to develop flavors and color.
 Think about eating a plain piece of bread compared to one that has been toasted for just the right amount of time and you will have a fairly good picture of the kilning process.